flyplugins/ascending-posts/readme.txt

 This plugin adds a feature to a post category to allow the posts in that particular category to be displayed in ascending or descending order by date.

 == Description ==
-[FlyPlugins](https://flyplugins.com) presents Ascending Posts plugin.
+[Fly Plugins](https://flyplugins.com) presents Ascending Posts plugin.

 = Do you need to shift the order of your posts to ascending by date opposed to descending? = This plugin adds a feature to a post category to allow the posts in that particular category to be displayed in ascending or descending order by date.